iiab/calibre-web/README.md

 Integration tests were added to this project, follow the steps below to set up and execute the integration tests:

+[ A1.
+LET'S EXPLAIN PURPOSE/CONTEXT OF .github/workflows/integration-test.yml RIGHT AROUND HERE. ]

+[ A2.
+LET'S LINK TO ABOVE integration-test.yml AND/OR SPECIFIC TEST FILE(S) IN QUESTION. ]

 ### Prerequisites

+[ B1.
+WHILE LABELED AS "Prerequisites", AREN'T THE STEPS BELOW LARGELY REPEATING WHAT'S IN integration-test.yml ?
+CAN WE ELIMINATE MUCH OF THIS DUPLICATION BY ADDING INTUITIVE IN-LINE COMMENTS INTO integration-test.yml ? ]

+[ B2.
+"If you have installed Calibre-Web" AND "non-root user" INSTRUCTIONS NEED TO BE SANITY-CHECKED! ]

 1. **Install Chrome and/or Firefox to enable Selenium testing**: